kaseykahneno1/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <img src="https://github.com/user-attachments/assets/533b4d68-81a3-4dcf-8c71-400a5c1853b1" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Log in to DC-1 as jane_admin and open PowerShell_ise as an administrator
+Log in to DC-1 as jane_admin and open PowerShell_ise as an administrator.
 </p>
 <br />